b-crawl/bcrawl/README.md

   - v1.13.4: The Lair entrance is on D:7-9 instead of D:7-10.
   - v1.16: Volcano levels will not contain wizards.
   - v1.18: Portals to Pandemonium levels are redirected to the Abyss by the lords of Pandemonium if the player has reached their max experience level.
 On entering a Pandemonium level, if the player has at least 2 runes, the locations of portals are revealed and the player is notified if the demonic rune is present.
+  - v1.20: Early out-of-depth monsters do not spawn with their band.
+This reduces the number of Orc Priests on D:2.

 #### Backgrounds
   - Venom Mage, Arcane Marksman, and Warper are completely reworked. (based on Doesnty's work)